dplanitzer/Serena/README.md

   ## About The Project

-Apollo is an experimental operating system for the Amiga 4000 computer with support for user and kernel space concurrency and reentracy.
+Apollo is an experimental operating system for Amiga 3000/4000 computers with support for user and kernel space concurrency and reentracy.

 One aspect that sets it aside from traditional threading-based OSs is that it is purely built around dispatch queues similar to Apple's Grand Central Dispatch rather than threads.
 So there is no support for creating threads in user space nor in kernel space.
 Instead the kernel implements a virtual processor concept and it maintains a pool of virtual processors.
 The size of the pool is dynamically adjusted based on the needs of the dispatch queues.
 All kernel and user space concurrency is achieved by creating dispatch queues and by submitting work items to dispatch queues.
 Work items are from the viewpoint of the user just closures (function callbacks plus state).